-- 1.1 This Document sets out the way the Criminal Justice Inspection Northern Ireland (CJI) and the Department of Justice (DoJ) will work together to ensure that effective corporate governance arrangements are in place and that the statutory remit to ensure CJI's independence is fulfilled. - 1.2 The partnership is based on a mutual understanding of strategic aims and objectives, clear accountability and a recognition of the distinct roles of each party.
-Underpinning the arrangements are the principles set out in the NI Code of Good Practice 'Partnerships between Departments and Arm's-Length Bodies' which should be read in conjunction with this document.
+- 1.1 This document sets out the way Criminal Justice Inspection Northern Ireland (CJI) and the Department of Justice (DoJ) will work together to ensure that effective corporate governance arrangements are in place and that the statutory remit to ensure CJI's independence is fulfilled. - 1.2 The partnership is based on a mutual understanding of strategic aims and objectives; clear accountability; and a recognition of the distinct roles of each party.
+Underpinning the arrangements are the principles set out in the Northern Ireland Code of Good Practice 'Partnerships between Department and Arm's-Length Bodies which should be read in conjunction with this document.
 The principles which are laid out in the Code are: